ProShaden/ROS-noetic-and-foxy-installation-ubuntu-20.4/README.md

 - Finally, a black screen will pop up, just press enter and then you will enter your virtual machine.

   # Step 3: ROS noetic and foxy installation
-  All you have to do is to copy and paste the instrutions at the terminal and be sure to install the full desktop, you will find the instructions in the following links/
+  All you have to do is to copy and paste the instructions at the terminal and be sure to install the full desktop, you will find the instructions in the following links:
   ROS noetic: https://wiki.ros.org/noetic/Installation/Ubuntu
   ROS foxy: https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html

+  # Good tutorials
+  Ubuntu installation in virtualbox: https://www.youtube.com/watch?v=IOwlnpWPuj0&t=247s How to copy from the host and paste in your virtual machine (helps with copying and pasting the instructions for ROS installation) : https://www.youtube.com/watch?v=VUWf-uU_1jk